Mahendra of Nepal: Transportation development

 On 15 June 1955, Tribhuvan International Airport was inaugurated by Mahendra and later named it such in memory of his father.
-In 1957, department of aviation was established and it started its first scheduled service in 1958.
+In 1957 the department of aviation was established and it started its first scheduled service in 1958.
 Nepal at the time lacked all weather and blacktopped airports, except the Tribhuvan International Airport, and for aviation to sustain, other airports were built, including airports in Bhairahawa (later renamed as Gautam Buddha Airport), Biratnagar, Bharatpur, Dhangadhi, Pokhara and Simara.
 In 1959 Rajbiraj Airport was officially inaugurated.
 Some of these airports were later mothballed.

-In the same year, 1959, His Majesty's Government established Royal Nepal Airlines Cooperation (RNAC) as a public undertaking, although the required law, the Royal Nepal Airlines Corporation Act (now Nepal Airlines Corporation Act) was approved only in 1963 (2019 BS), when King Mahendra enacted Nepal Airlines Corporation Act.
+In the same year, 1959, His Majesty's Government established Royal Nepal Airlines Cooperation (RNAC) as a public undertaking, although the required law, the Royal Nepal Airlines Corporation Act (now Nepal Airlines Corporation Act) was approved only in 1963, when King Mahendra enacted Nepal Airlines Corporation Act.
 Funds were temporarily transferred from construction of suspension bridges to the airline company when the Soviets promised to help with the civil aviation after the King's state visit to the Soviet Union.
 Under his leadership, Nepal became the member of ICAO in 1960.
 Janakpur Airport and Palungtar Airport was established in 1960 and Nepalgunj Airport and Meghauli Airport in the Chitwan District was established next year in 1961.
 Bhadrapur Airport was established in 1963, Surkhet Airport in 1966, Syangboche Airport at Solukhumbu was established in 1971 and Rumjatar Airport and Tumlingtar Airport established in 1972.
 After, the establishment of country own airlines, air service agreement was needed for which first air service agreement was made in 1963.
 Mahendra also established Sajha Bus Yatayat in order to provide cheap and accessible transport to the local people in 1961.